 DBS therapy, which Medtronic helped pioneer, delivers mild electrical pulses to precisely targeted areas of the brain to control symptoms of Parkinson's disease and other conditions via a surgically implanted medical system, similar to a pacemaker.

-CONSULTING on educational campaigns or materials for patients.
+On educational campaigns or materials for patients.

 Physician advisors work closely with Medtronic on the development of education materials for patients with diabetes.
 A physician's perspective during the development process ensures the patient education materials are aligned to how the physician prescribes and manages new technologies with their patients.
 This alignment is important because managing diabetes requires hands-on involvement from the patient who wears and interacts with an insulin pump and glucose sensor.

-INVENTING new therapies or improving existing ones after recognizing an unmet patient need.
+New therapies or improving existing ones after recognizing an unmet patient need.

 Medtronic's Prestige® Artificial Spinal Disc was envisioned by University of Iowa neurosurgeon Vincent Treynelis, who wanted a device to replace a deteriorated disc in the neck while still allowing for movement between the vertebrae.
 Without the engineering experience to develop this on his own, he collaborated with Medtronic product engineer Greg Merik.
 Together, they produced the first artificial cervical disc commercially available in the United States.